 Hairy Pot Plant Company – Family-run nursery near Winchester, Hampshire growing a range of eco-friendly, sustainable and ethically produced cottage garden plants and herbs in hairy coir pots.
 Plants available from stockists across the UK and wholesale deliveries in the South of England.

-Hawkwell Herbs – This Northamptonshire based herb business provides herb collections, growing in pots of peat-free compost, for use in cooking and runs cookery courses with herbs.
+Hawkwell Herbs – Northamptonshire-based herb business providing herb collections, growing in pots of peat-free compost, for use in cooking and runs cookery courses with herbs.
 Herbs available at local markets in Buckinghamshire, Northamptonshire, Bedfordshire, Lincolnshire, Leicestershire and Cambridgeshire.

 Hardys Cottage Garden Plants – wide range of herbaceous perennials from one of the UK’s leading nurseries.
 Online and nursery in Hampshire.